pschaus/book_lepl1402/source/part1.rst

 .. image:: _static/images/part1/download_jdk_screenshot.png
   :alt: Downloading a JDK

-Select version 20 from the vendor "Oracle OpenJKD".
+Select version 20 from the vendor "Oracle OpenJDK" (actually, any version newer than 12 is fine for this course).
 You can keep the location proposed by IntelliJ.
 Click the "Download" button and complete the JDK installation.
 Once everything is ready, you can finally create your first Java project.
-IntelliJ will normally automatically open the new project and showing you the main window:
+IntelliJ will normally automatically open the new project and show you the main window:

 .. image:: _static/images/part1/first_project_screenshot.png
   :width: 90%
   :alt: The new project

 In the left part of the window, you see the project structure.
 Since we have select "Add sample code" in the project creation window, IntelliJ has already created a "src" directory with one file in it: "Main.java" (the file ending ".java" is not shown).
-When you double-click the file, its content is shown in editor in the right part of the window.
+When you double-click the file, its content is shown in the editor in the right part of the window.

 Click on the right triangle in the upper right corner to start the program.
 A new view should appear at the bottom of the window with the output of the program: